qweazxsd/Polymer-Simulation/README.md

 all the radii calculated.

 - The program will read all the radii from the files (e.g. 'radii_2d_N300_l10.txt') and will produce an histogram using matplotlib package in python.

-As the program reads the Radii from the file, every time the program executes all the radii calculated are not lost and
+ - The program saves all radii calculated in the files for a reason: so every time the program executes the data will not be lost and the histogram will have more data to plot.

+6. The program will produce a graph of the Mean Radius Vs. Polymers Length.